Midnight-Envy/namespaced-routes-lab/README.md

      the ability to add new artists to the system.
    - **Note:** There will only be 1 instance of `Preference`, not a preference associated with each artist/song.
-After creating the model, run `rake preferences:load` so that your code will work in the browser.
+After creating the model, run `bin/rails preferences:load` so that your code will work in the browser.
 This will run the Rake task defined in the `lib/tasks/preferences.rake` file and save one `Preference` instance to the database.
 2. Create a `PreferencesController`, routes, and views.
 Do this under an `Admin`